slingner/scott-lingner-portfolio/src/content/projects/prenda-memory-challenge/index.md

 - Time taken to answer questions
 - Time spent using the tool
 - Student engagement (based on the number of badges earned)

+### 🛠️ Tech stack

+I used React for the frontend and MongoDB for the backend.

 Want to read a more detailed account of my work at Prenda?
 [Check out my post here](/blog/02-working-at-an-education-startup).